peter-sk/photosdup/README.md

 ```
 python -m photosdup --help
 ```
+If the graphical user interface has stability problems, force single core code using 0 for the cores parameter.

 ## Result of scan
 The result of the scan is stored by photosdup in two ways: